Chris Hedges, writing in TruthDig, has raised an issue that will be familiar to my regular readers:

 if you ask [Snowden] what the difference is [between Manning and himself], he will say that he spent months meticulously studying every document.
 When he handed us those documents they were all in very detailed files by topic.
 He had read over every single one and used his expertise to make judgments about what he thought should be public–and then didn’t just upload them to the internet–he gave them to journalists who he knew, and wanted to go through them each one by one and make journalistic judgments about what should be public and what wasn’t, so that harm wouldn’t come gratuitously, but that the public would be informed, and that he was very careful and meticulous about doing that

 Bear in mind that while this campaign continued to some degree in the ensuing months, everything I quoted above came out between June 8 and June 10.
-Obviously a messaging strategy had been decided upon and pursued from the start with a great deal of discipline.
+Obviously a promotional strategy had been decided upon and pursued from the start with a great deal of discipline.
 Clearly we can’t blame Ratner’s too general ‘Fourth Estate’ for this, though I think he has pegged the motive exactly.

 Unsurprisingly, members of the mainstream media instantly saw a cudgel to use against Manning, and how convenient for their purposes that the start of her trial and Snowden’s arrival so elegantly coincided.
 Chris Hayes, Radley Balko and Ari Melber were among the journalists who promoted GW/BW on Twitter.
 Within days, articles appeared in The New Republic, The New York Times, Talking Points Memo and elsewhere expounding on the same theme, all taking Snowden’s unverified self-assessment as established fact.
 From The New York Times, June 10: